We use cookies to provide the best site experience.

 • Places Swiss-based candidates abroad or brings foreign workers into Switzerland.

 Even foreign companies without a local presence must comply if they are involved in recruitment related to Switzerland.
+Our article on Become independent (Devenir indépendant) offers further insights for freelancers and agencies.

 Requirements for SECO License